Globalshift Limited - email@example.com Globalshift.co.uk is as up-to-date as possible but some information may not be the most recent available

 Most of the mountainous islands are volcanic in origin, covered in tropical rainforest.
 The highest mountain is Mount Apo at 2,954m on Mindanao.
 Due to the volcanic origin, mineral deposits are abundant and geothermal energy has also been harnessed.

-The country has produced small amounts of gas from onshore Luzon since 1994 and even produced a tiny amount of oil and gas on the smaller island of Cebu in 1959 and 1960.
+The country has produced small amounts of gas from onshore Luzon since 1994 and also produced a tiny amount of oil and gas on the smaller island of Cebu in 1959 and 1960.
 However, onshore production is generally negligible.
 A minor field was discovered in 2013.

 The country began producing offshore oil from fields northwest of Palawan Island in the Palawan Basin of the South China Sea in 1979.
 Some modest growth potential is possible here.
 In 2001 the much larger Malampaya-Camago gas-condensate field came onstream in deep waters of the Palawan Basin.
 Other developments are forecast by Globalshift over the medium term in order to raise gas and natural gas liquids output to meet surging indigenous demand.